 As CEO Nabeel is charged with leading the group – overseeing the executive team, company developments and its overall public image.
 Nabeel is a proven leader in the construction industry with a vision for the framework and direction of our organisation’s activities and its people.
 He has a broad range of experience and is skilled at communicating and influencing a diverse range of people.

 CFO Nick oversees the financials of the group including everything from financial planning and forecasting, record-keeping, risk management to data analysis and reporting.
-Nick has been with the Symal Group for 12 months and has demonstrated his high-level financial management acumen and process delivery.
+Nick has been with Symal for 12 months and has demonstrated his high-level financial management acumen and process delivery.

 Our chiefs’ collective experience and knowledge across many of the moving parts of the group cannot be underestimated.
 With the group recently experiencing unprecedented growth – and with multiple expansion opportunities on the horizon – it’s time to share where our chiefs have come from and what makes them not your average chief executives.